vitessio/website/content/en/docs/reference/features/vschema.md

 VSchema stands for Vitess Schema.
 It is an abstraction layer that presents a unified view of the underlying keyspaces and shards, and gives the semblance of a single MySQL server.

-For example, the VSchema will contain the information about the sharding key for a sharded table.
+For example, VSchema will contain the information about the sharding key for a sharded table.
 When the application issues a query with a WHERE clause that references the key, the VSchema information will be used to route the query to the appropriate shard.

 ## Architecture